yellowstonegames/SquidLib/squidlib/README.md

   -   DijkstraMap can be given a Technique that contains a minimum and maximum range, and an Area of Effect, and it will pathfind to a relatively good place to use that technique.
     -   There are many kinds of Area of Effect (AOE) provided, and given the right information, they can calculate the best place to position that AOE to hit as many targets as possible (not an easy task, but it gets calculated quickly).
   -   DijkstraMap can partially scan an area, stopping once it reaches a given distance.
-    -   As of beta 7, DijkstraMap finally incorporates the straightforward optimization of immediately stopping distance calculation once an ideal path has been found; the case of scanning the whole map intentionally is unaffected, though other optimizations made that faster too
+    -   Since beta 7, DijkstraMap finally incorporates the straightforward optimization of immediately stopping distance calculation once an ideal path has been found; the case of scanning the whole map intentionally is unaffected, though other optimizations made that faster too
     - It would seem like partial scanning is normally ideal, but there are cases where you can avoid multiple partial scans